 - Every semester, the BFA program assesses student studio work through critiques that are separate from coursework.
 A blended group of faculty members, graduate students, and peers review BFA student in all areas.
 Assessment rubrics include technical development, strength in visual expression, media approach to enhance idea, communication skills, experimentation/growth, and presentation skills ranging from 1-5.
-Averages from the fall 2018 and spring 2019 ranged from 3.8 to 4.4.
-No changes will be made based on this data. - Overall grades are above average.
-Students in this program are required to maintain a 3.0 average GPA in all School of Art coursework. - Exit interviews of graduates are currently being conducted for 2019-2020. - The STARBFA committee has proposed a major curriculum change (which is under review with projected implementation in the 2021 catalogue) that creates more flexibility and transparency in the degree requirements.
-The primary goal is to make it more feasible for students to earn a STARBFA degree in four years.
+All BFAs passed their critique evaluations this year. - Overall grades are above average.
+Students in this program are required to maintain a 3.0 average GPA in all School of Art coursework.
+Students are not permitted to enter the program with a GPA below 3.0, and they cannot graduate with the Studio Art BFA degree with a GPA below 3.0.